ntrojer/Meteorology2024/README.md

 #git commit -m "change"
 #git push

-#git pull #to see the changes of the others
+#git pull origin main #to see the changes of the others